thefactgu-ship-it/helpdesk-react-node-mongodb/README.md

 - `HotelAdmin`: can manage users, departments, assets, problem types, and ticket workflow for hotels in `hotelAccess`
 - `Manager`: can manage ticket queues, assign work, and update ticket workflow for hotels in `hotelAccess`
 - `Agent`: can work on assigned tickets and tickets they created
-- `User`: can create tickets, view their own or assigned tickets, add comments, and submit satisfaction feedback
+- `User`: can create tickets, view their own or assigned tickets, add comments, submit satisfaction feedback, and reopen their own closed tickets

 `Admin` and `RegionalManager` are legacy roles kept for existing data compatibility.
 They are hidden from new user creation and should be migrated to `GroupAdmin`, `HotelAdmin`, or `Manager` when possible.

 Ticket visibility is permission-limited on the backend.
 Frontend filters are convenience controls only.

+Closed ticket rules are enforced on the backend:

+- `PATCH /api/tickets/:id`, `PATCH /api/tickets/:id/status`, and `PATCH /api/tickets/:id/assign` reject edits to closed tickets.
+- `PATCH /api/tickets/:id/reopen` is the intentional path for reopening.
+- Reopened tickets return to `in_progress` when they still have an assignee, or `open` when unassigned.
+- Reopen events are written to audit logs as `ticket.reopened`.

 ## API Overview